drseg/swift-fsm/README.md

 ### Condition Statements

-Using Predicates with `matching` syntax is a versatile solution, however in some cases it may bring more complexity than is necessary to solve a given problem (see [Predicate Performance][16] for a description of `matching` overhead).
+Using Predicates is a versatile solution, however in some cases it may bring more complexity than is necessary to solve a given problem (see [Predicate Performance][16] for a description of `matching` overhead).

-If you need to make a specific transition conditional at runtime, then the `condition` statement may suffice.
-Some FSM implementations call this a `guard` statement, however the name `condition` was chosen here as `guard` is a reserved word in Swift.
+If you need to make a specific transition conditional at runtime, the `condition` statement may suffice.

 ```swift
 define(.locked) {